 - desensitisation – use regular desensitisation products and/or resin sealants

-- regular review – 6 monthly, as for moderate caries risk) or earlier if partner molars yet to erupt
+- regular review – 6 monthly, (as for moderate caries risk) or earlier if partner molars yet to erupt

 Q3: How should a moderate case of Molar Hypomin be approached?

-- key question: can the moderate lesions be stopped from progressing to breakdown?
+- key question: can the moderate opacities be stopped from progressing to breakdown?

-- how many lesions and how big? – larger lesions are more prone to breakdown
+- how many opacities and how big? – larger lesions are more prone to breakdown

-- what colour? – darker lesions are more prone to breakdown
+- what colour? – darker opacities are more prone to breakdown

-- location? – cuspal & occlusal lesions are more prone to breakdown
+- location? – cuspal & occlusal opacities are more prone to breakdown

 - pain? – likely to hinder oral hygiene?

 - oral hygiene & dietary status? – Hypomin enamel is at risk for caries & acid erosion

 - compliance? – regular, 3-monthly review required, as for high caries risk